Zeid Hamdan: Career

 In December 2021 Bedouin Burger was invited to perform at Global fest in New York which came along with an invitation to perform on NPR's live sessions Tiny desk.
 Due to the Covid pandemic the global fest was canceled, however the band recorded a Tiny desk session and it allowed the band to get booked in the US in summer and fall 2022.

 In December 2021, Bedouin Burger finished recording their 1st Album for Pop Arabia.

-The band started releasing track after track every few month,The first track released was “Dabkeh” in February 2022 then “zamel” in July 2022 then “nomad” in November 2022.
+The band started releasing track after track every few month.
+The first track released was “Dabkeh” in February 2022 then “zamel” in July 2022 then “Nomad” in November 2022.

 In January 2022 Zeid was asked to remix the famous band “Tinariwen”.
 The song selected was “Alkhar Dessouf".

 The remix was launched in May 2022 and was played on radio stations around the world.

-In February 2022, Abaya Road was invited to perform at the “Beirut Electro parade “ it was the first serie of collaborations between Zeid Hamdan and lebanese electro producer “Hadi Zeidan”.
+In February 2022, Abaya Road was invited to perform at the “Beirut Electro parade“ it was the first serie of collaborations between Zeid Hamdan and Lebanese electric producer Hadi Zeidan.

 In march 2022 Zeid went to Conakry, Guinea to produce for “Beyt Music", the first album of “Macky Saw”, a folk guitarist, composer and singer from Koundara, a village at the frontier of Senegal, Gambia and Mali.

 Zeid had met Macky in 2009 when he was producing the artiste Kanjha Kora and had promised him he would come back with a record deal.

 Valentin Langlois with Helico accepted to co-produce the album.
 Along with Benedicte Bos they went to Koundara, to sign and produce the artist.
 The album is expected to be released in June 2023.

 In April 2022 Abaya Road was invited to perform at the Bipod festival in Lyon.